Global

 Q2.
 The EE gives students an opportunity for an in-depth study of a topic of their choice.
 How do students narrow down their topics?

 Choosing a topic for the EE is supposed to be the toughest part.
 What we always tell our students is to choose a topic according to their passion, and not for the sake of choosing a good topic.
-If you do that then you will get stuck in between because you need to write 4,000 words, which is not easy, and therefore, It is imperative that students choose the right subject and the right topic.
+If you do that then you will get stuck in between because you need to write 4,000 words, which is not easy, and therefore, It is imperative that students choose the right subject and explore suitable topics for the extended essay that genuinely interest them.

 So, we tell our students, if you are interested in physics, research topics in physics.
 Our students have access to the JSTOR, an online library of academic articles, journals, books and primary sources from various subjects.
 Most IB schools use JSTOR.